flavioalberti/flaski1.github.io/_posts/2019-04-07-winnebacher-weisskogl.md

  - austria
  - snow
  - sun
- - Winnebacher
+ - winnebacher
 ---

 Last day of transalp, in this week I met new friends from all over the world, we laughed like never before,we faced wonderful moments but  also we felt tension and fear.
-It has been an unforgettable experience ...
+It has been an unforgettable experience...

 {% includes thronplayer.html contentId = "map6" divId = "gallery1" padding = "75%" pkey = "a8yszh" clientId = "hub"%}